HiveDesk

-As of 2023, Mexico’s economy remains one of the largest in Latin America, with a GDP of approximately $1.3 trillion USD.
-The country’s economy is diverse, with key sectors including manufacturing, oil and gas, agriculture, and tourism.
+Mexico is one of the largest economies in Latin America and ranks 12th-13th globally by nominal GDP, which stands at approximately $1.86 trillion USD (2025 est., IMF).
+Real GDP growth is forecast at around 1.5% for 2026.
+The country's economy is diverse, with key sectors including manufacturing, oil and gas, agriculture, and tourism.

 Mexico is particularly known for its automotive industry, electronics manufacturing, and as a major exporter of agricultural products such as avocados and tomatoes.
 The service sector, especially tourism, also plays a significant role in the economy.